rdgithubname/Samples/README.md

 ```

 Checkout your custom modules to nanoAOD.
-This is just an example, adding the not yet merged computation of sumPt. sumPt is needed to recompute MET significance.
+This is just an example, adding the not yet merged computation of sumPt as well as FastSim support. sumPt is needed to recompute MET significance.

 ```
 cd $CMSSW_BASE/src